joyxqwang/multi-dimensional-cocluster/README.md

     NClusters: number of cross-tissue cancer clusters
     NClustersG: number of feature clusters
     iniF: initialization of cross-tissue cluster indicator
-    lambda: initial value of the hyper-parameter lambda, default value: 10^5
+    lambda: initial value of the hyper-parameter lambda, default 10^5

 Format of output: